 - 1. All student vehicles are to be parked in the south parking lot in the designated area.
-The east and west parking lot is reserved for staff and visitors. - 2.
+The east and west parking lot is reserved for staff and visitors.
+Students are NOT allowed to park on the east side of the school or by the shop. - 2.
 Any person involved in improper driving or parking will be asked to correct the situation.
 A second offense shall result in Saturday school and letter to the parent.
 A third infraction will result in the loss of the privilege to bring a vehicle on school property. - 3.
 Once your car is parked it is not to be driven during the school day without permission from the office.
 Leaving school without permission is considered an unexcused absence.
 (Exception: Students leaving to attend scheduled classes at NCKTC or returning from classes at NCKTC.) - 4.
 Students are not allowed in their cars during the school day without the presence of a staff member. - 5.
-Use of tobacco products while sitting in a car will be considered a violation of school policy. - 6.
+Use of prohibited products while sitting in a car will be considered a violation of school policy. - 6.
 Parking lot speed is 15 mph - 7.
 Any student, who is engaged in reckless or dangerous driving, will be reported to the principal who will arrange a conference with the student and notify the student's parents.